puppetlabs/puppet-docs/source/puppet/6.1/lang_classes.markdown

 }
 ```

-In the above example, any resource that forms a `before` or `require` relationship with class `ntp` will also be applied before or after class `ntp::service`, respectively.
+In the above example, any resource that forms a `before` or `require` relationship with class `ntp` is also applied before or after class `ntp::service`, respectively.

 The `contain` function uses [include-like behavior][include-like].
 (Multiple declarations OK; relies on external data for parameters.)
 It can accept: